RRRC and the Great Barrier Reef

 RRRC has managed numerous programs undertaken by world-class research teams focused on improving our understanding, conservation and sustainable use of the Great Barrier Reef (GBR).

-RRRC plays a key role in ensuring scientific information is presented in a manner which is end-user ready to organizations including; Department of the Environment, Great Barrier Reef Marine Park Authority, Fisheries Queensland, Queensland Parks and Wild Life, Australian Marine Park Tourism Operators and the Queensland Seafood Industry Association.
+RRRC plays a key role in ensuring scientific information is presented in a manner which is end-user ready to organizations including: Department of the Environment and Energy (DoEE), Great Barrier Reef Marine Park Authority (GBRMPA), Queensland Department of Agriculture and Fisheries, Queensland Department of Envrionment and Science - Parks and Forests, Australian Marine Park Tourism Operators (AMPTO) and the Queensland Seafood Industry Association (QSIA).

 RRRC engages professionals with the skills, knowledge and experience to synthesize the results and implications from wide ranging projects.
 The interpretation of this vital science ensures the best possible outcomes for the sustainable use of the GBR resources.